 One of your father’s quotes was “Injustice anywhere is a threat to justice everywhere”.
 One of yours says: “We all have a contribution to make.
 Get engaged.
 Get involved.”
 How do you encourage the new generations to get involved when they are exposed to politicians who are inconsistent between what they say and what they do?

 We’ve seen the engagement of young people over the last 15 or 20 years.
-After the death of the students in Parliament who died in a tragic shooting, their friends organised a meeting over 800,000 people in 2018 and actually got some initial legislation.
+After the death of the students in Parkland who died in a tragic shooting, their friends organised a meeting over 800,000 people in 2018 and actually got some initial legislation.

 We see the growing feminist movement, where millions of women mobilized after the election of former President Trump.
 We see Black Lives Matter, which was actually organised after the killing of Trayvon Martin more than 10 years ago, and we have seen progress.
 All of these communities, need to come together and work on a strategy that leads to action.